jbok4/jbok4.github.io/_posts/2017-03-24-what-is-web-GL.markdown

 Easy to set up − Since WebGL is integrated within HTML 5, there is no need for additional set up.
 To write a WebGL application, all that you need is a text editor and a web browser.

-shadertoy.com to see what you can make with webGl strictly using the "Shader" tool
+Check out shadertoy.com to see what you can make with webGl strictly using the "Shader" tool.